Ben Lomond: Etymology

 The name Ben Lomond is generally agreed to mean "beacon mountain" or "beacon hill".
 Lomond is of Brittonic origin and derived from the element lumon meaning "a beacon" (Welsh llumon).
 This element, preserved in Scots as lum meaning "chimney", is found in other hill-names such as the Lomond Hills in Fife and Pumlumon in Wales.
-Like these hills, Ben Lomond is likely to have been perceived as a central point, probably the meeting-point of several territorial boundaries, where a signal beacon may have been frequently lit.
+Like these hills, Ben Lomond is likely to have been perceived as a central point, probably the meeting-point of several territorial boundaries, where a signal beacon may have been frequently li,., although in modern parlance the mountain's close proximity to Glasgow and the fact that its summit can seen from parts of the city on a clear day marks it as a beacon of the Highlands to Clydesiders.

 Geography and geology

 Ben Lomond has a craggy summit which appears conical when viewed from the nearby Arrochar Alps range.
 The mountain comprises two parallel south-southeasterly ridges: the Sròn Aonaich ridge to the east and the Ptarmigan ridge to the west.
 North of the summit these ridges come together and lead to a 456 m col with Cruin a' Bheinn, a Graham.
 The summit is grassy and rocky and is marked by a triangulation pillar.

 Ben Lomond's geology is dominated by granite, mica schist, diorite, porphyry and quartzite.
 Ben Lomond lies on the Scottish watershed, the drainage divide which separates river systems that flow to the east from those that flow to the west.